Your Mind, Body and Spirit

 Access inner resources: stories from students and clients

-I facilitate mindfulness practices and focusing to help with a variety
+I facilitate self-care practices and provide therapy to help with a variety

 of emotional and social challenges, including relationships issues, anxiety, depression, parenting, work, loss and grief, and coping well